Rafting the Gila Wilderness

 If you’re aiming to float the Gila, you probably want an El Niño year.
 I had been watching reports of heavy snows piling up in southwestern New Mexico all winter, and as February dragged into March, the Gila season started looking really feasible.
 We had been planning a four-day weekend looking for wildflower blooms in Arizona, but flows were looking good, snow was still falling and I was able to borrow a 12-foot boat.
 The forest service was reporting 110 inches of snow on Whitewater Baldy and telling backpackers to stay away, as creek crossings would be problematic.
 Perfect!
 With a week’s notice we changed plans and started packing.

 Our hydrograph.
 We were on the water from the 19th to the 22nd (March 2010).
 Our flows ranged from about 1000 cfs to 650 cfs:

 For our shuttle, we used Gila Backcountry Services.
 (Update: As of March 2016, Gila Backcountry Services is, sadly, no longer in operation.)
 Their price was reasonable for a three-hour (one-way) shuttle, they were very helpful and nice, and lived very close to the put-in: recommended.
 The Wilderness Lodge might be another option.
-For maps, I simply got two custom printouts from The Travel Bug in Santa Fe, and annotated them with mileages from here.
+For maps, I simply got two custom printouts from The Travel Bug in Santa Fe, and annotated them with mileages from here (Updated link March 2016).